This is an accordion element with a series of buttons that open and close related content panels.

 Ronald Gangnon

-See Dr. Gangnon’s full bio here
+See Dr. Gangnon’s personal website here and full bio here

 Sheri Johnson